-How Does Credit Counselling Work?
+How Does Credit Counselling Work in Alberta?

 If you’ve found yourself struggling to manage all of your debt payments, credit counselling may be a viable option for you.
-This type of debt solution is ideal for consumers who may have a great deal of debt but are not necessarily unable to make their payments.
+This type of debt solution is ideal for consumers in Alberta who may have a great deal of debt but are not necessarily unable to make their payments.

-Consumers who would benefit most from credit counselling are those who have no more than $10,000 in debt because the help that this type of program can give is not designed as a debt settlement arrangement.
+Consumers in Alberta who would benefit most from credit counselling are those who have no more than $10,000 in debt because the help that this type of program can give is not designed as a debt settlement arrangement.
 Instead, credit counselling is meant to counsel consumers on how to effectively manage and pay down debt while negotiating with creditors to eliminate late fees and even reduce interest rates.

 Those with a lot more than $10,000 in debt would probably benefit more from a debt settlement program that’s designed to lower principal amounts and therefore helps consumers reduce their debt in a shorter amount of time than credit counselling would be able to achieve.